 ALLTEST 12 panel NPS drug test kit

 We have also put together a 12-panel combination drug testing kit for schools that includes 5 new NPS ( New Psychoactive Substances previously known as legal highs)

 Random drug testing is not common yet in UK schools

-Post incident drug testing is the most common from of drug testing in UK schools
+Post-incident drug testing is the most common form of drug testing in UK schools

 The most frequent type of drug testing in schools is when an incident or accident has happened in a school, and the pupil or pupils involved are thought to be under the influence of drugs.
 The drug test is performed to confirm or refute the suspicion.